Neural-Systems-at-UIO/BRAINSPACE/README.md

 # BRAINSPACE

-This repository contains scripts and files relating to the BRAINSPACE project for the analysis of data from the QUINT workflow.
+This repository contains scripts and files relating to the [BRAINSPACE project](https://www.humanbrainproject.eu/en/collaborate-hbp/partnering-projects/brainspace/) for the analysis of data from the [QUINT workflow](https://quint-workflow.readthedocs.io/en/latest/).
 The scripts were used to analyse the data described in the [BRAINSPACE article](https://www.biorxiv.org/content/10.1101/2023.02.27.530226v1) and publicly shared in the [EBRAINS repository](https://search.kg.ebrains.eu/instances/e5f79837-c907-4439-8f31-dc4c601990fa).

-More information on the [BRAINSPACE project](https://www.humanbrainproject.eu/en/collaborate-hbp/partnering-projects/brainspace/).

-More information on the [QUINT workflow](https://quint-workflow.readthedocs.io/en/latest/).

 # Overview of files